CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 For instance if I have a level 3 Magic skill with a -1 Magic Range adjustment, my magic skill has an Extended Range Type.

-### Focused

-Represent a character carefully aiming while still and focusing on a single powerful shot.

-Requires Level 1 in specific Magic skill

-- Penetration: 2
-- Resource Requirement: 1 minimum
-- Engageable Opponents: Focused
-- +1d6 to Combat Roll
-- No movement for the round

 ### AOE

 Represents a character unleashing an attack over an area centered on a point.
 If the AOE is centered on the user, they are not caught in their AOE emanating from them.